 I have an established international research reputation that spans the social care field and mental health.
 I was the first Professor of Psychiatric Social Work in the UK and the first social worker to be Head of an academic department of Psychiatry in the UK in Manchester (School of Psychiatry and Behavioural Sciences).
-I was the first Professor of Social Work at the Institute of Psychiatry in London from 1999 until 2006 when I relocated to Swansea University.
+I was the first Professor of Social Work at the Institute of Psychiatry in London from 1999 until 2006 when I relocated to Wales.

 I have worked with, researched and published about various groups including children, people with learning disability, adults and children with mental health problems and older people with and without mental health problems.
 I am well used to bringing a social care perspective into health settings, and my quantitative research skills enable me to appraise almost all statistical methods and results reported in research papers and grant submissions.
-I have also trained in systematic review methods (see later) and in the use of qualitative research methods and proprietor packages such as Nvivo.
+I have also trained in systematic review methods (see later) and in the use of qualitative research methods and proprietary packages such as Nvivo.

 I provide external expert peer review for research grant applications to the ESRC and have held two ESRC grants, one on urban regeneration and mental health and the other on a Chinese translation of our latest social inclusion measure.